Digital Twin in Healthcare: What It Is, What It Does

 So, keeping all these in mind, a digital twin of a patient with heart disease will have all of the patient's health data.
 Doctors can simulate different treatments on this digital model and identify more efficient ones.
 This ability to predict and personalize treatments can lead to better patient outcomes and efficient use of healthcare resources.

-Benefits of Using Digital Twins in Healthcare
+Benefits of Digital Twins in Healthcare

 Currently, the usage of Digital twins in healthcare is minimal, but studies indicate that it can benefit the field.